alketola/warrantnord/README.md

 3. The graph may get stuck, you may need to reload the page
 4. Sometimes the quotes cannot be found by the script.

-Nordnet doesn't code their pages with constant cell ids so they must be selected from DOM by relative means.
+Nordnet doesn't seem to code their pages with constant cell ids (or something easily human-readable) so I hve chosen to select the cells from from DOM by relative means.

 The URLs of the pages with which this is supposed to work are in the header comment, in lines with "match".